pimsmath/onlinecourses2020/content/courses/topology/index.md

 # Course Abstract
 # abstract : |
 abstract: |
  The title 'Topology' is misleading.
-A better one would 'Topics in Dynamical Systems'.
+A better one would be 'Topics in Dynamical Systems'.
 Dynamical systems is the mathematical study of models based on the idea of a topological space, representing the possible configurations of a system and a continuous map (or maps) which represent its time evolution.
 The